 Managing an office setting and managing a restaurant are two different animals.
 While managers use similar skills in both settings, the moving parts are very different.

-How does this inexperience translate into your bottom line?
+How does this potential inexperience translate into your bottom line?

 - Higher turnover: Public Personnel Management found that effective training reduced employee turnover by 9%.
 While this figure may seem low, consider the average cost to train a new manager: $30,000.
 Some estimates are even higher – up to double a manager’s annual salary.